UK Wants To Criminalize Re-Identification of Anonymized User Data

 UK is confused (Score:1)

 The biggest problem I see with this is that it flips the responsibility over to the one who says the emperor has no clothes.
 While it is difficult to create truly anonymous data and it would be nice to stop large law-abiding companies from trying to break down any compartmentalization you've done, I fear the effect will be quite the opposite.
 Because now if you call anyone out on poor anonymization it must be because you've tried exactly what this law prohibits, so white hats will be silenced.
-The companies
+The companies will get lazier, because it's cheaper.
+And the black hats will have a field day with it.

 So I can do it, and use it for evil...
 (Score:2)